wilsonhut/jquery.defer/README.md

 Right.
 Now you can.
 I searched the internet and couldn't find an existing one, to my surprise.
 I wrote it for you though.

-<em>You can skip right to the Code <a href="#deferCode">below</a>, skip to a <a href="http://jsfiddle.net/wilsonhut/fEzcR/" target="_blank">jsfiddle sample</a>, or keep reading for more explanation.</em>

-It's almost as simple as my sample code in my <a href="http://wilsonhut.wordpress.com/2013/05/30/the-simplest-explanation-of-jquery-deferred/" title="The simplest explanation of jQuery Deferred" target="_blank">last post explaining the basics of Deferred</a> with the addition of an actual setTimeout...
+It's almost as simple as my sample code in <a href="http://wilsonhut.wordpress.com/2013/05/30/the-simplest-explanation-of-jquery-deferred/" title="The simplest explanation of jQuery Deferred" target="_blank">this post explaining the basics of Deferred</a> with the addition of an actual setTimeout...
 Make a $.Deferred.
 Call the provided func in a setTimeout, using the provided delay and parameters.
 After the call to the provided func, call <em>.resolve</em>, and in a catch block, call <em>.reject</em>.

 "How do you use it?"